-Instructions to Referees.
-Instructions to Secretaries.
-Instructions to Players. (e) Playing the ball before it has suched the ground after being ropped to re-start play after a oppage. (f) Ball not kicked forward from a smalty kick. (g) Improper throw-in. (h) Dangerous play.
-Law 13.
-It is the Referee's duty, if asked, examine the players' boots before the match, or during the interval.
-The Referee must order off the field play for the remainder of the game my player whom, during the progress the play, he finds wearing : See that your players are not by ignorance or otherwise infringing this Law.
-Many of the boots sold ready- made for football are wrongly stud- ded, some are fitted with metal clips for the lace holes and metal toe plates covered with leather, which are very dangerous, as are also projecting buckles on the shin guards.
-It is also the duty of the players to see that their boots, etc., are in accordance with this Law, for if the Referee's attention is drawn to the irregularity during the progress of a game, the player may not go and change his boots, but must leave the field altogether, which might be a very serious matter to his side.
-If doubtful about it ask the Referee before the match, or during the interval, and he is bound to examine (d) Bars on soles or heels of his ots that do not extend from side to of the boot, that are less than the boots.
-Players sometimes forge that studs wear away exposing the nails, which would make them illegal
+(d) Bars on soles or heels of his boots that do not extend from side to side of the boot, that are less than $\frac{1}{2}$ -in. wide, more than $\frac{1}{2}$ -in. deep, and not transverse and flat.
+See that your players are not by ignorance or otherwise infringing this Law.
+Many of the boots sold readymade for football are wrongly studded, some are fitted with metal clips for the lace holes and metal toe plates covered with leather, which are very dangerous, as are also projecting buckles on the shin guards.
+It is also the duty of the players to see that their boots, etc., are in accordance with this Law, for if the Referee's attention is drawn to the irregularity during the progress of a game, the player may be sent off and his services temporarily lost to his side.
+If doubtful about it ask the Referee before the match, or during the interval, and he is bound to examine the boots.
+Players sometimes forget that studs wear away exposing the nails, which would make them illegal. ÷υ only return to the field and report to the Referee at a time when the ball has ceased to be in play.
+The Referee shall, if required, examine the players' boots before the commencement of a match or during the interval.